DHTMLX/gantt-docs/data/api/gantt_grid_row_class_template.md

 @template:	api_template
 @returns:
-- text		string | void		css class for item in question
+- text		string | void		a CSS class for the item in question
 @descr:

 Every other row of the grid and the timeline area contains an extra css class named **odd** that can be used to alternate colors of rows: